Elilshree-InfoSec/SOC-Analyst-Journey/Linux/Linux-Command.md

 | `apt-get update && apt-get upgrade` | Update system | Patch vulnerabilities |
 | `chattr +i` | Make file immutable | Preserve forensic evidence |

-THIS IS THE THING U GENERATED EARLIER WHO ARE U LYING TO ADDING EXAMPLE COLUMN ONLY WHAT